resource-watch/sql-compatibility-test/README.md

 In the `queries.js` file, there's a list of the different SQL queries that are used to run the test.
 You can modify the existing queries or add new ones.

-The script will generate **one table row** per each feature in the `queries.js` file.
+The script will generate **one table row** per each query in the `queries.js` file.

 ### connectorTypes.js

-In the `connectorTypes.js` file, there's a list of the providers against which the test script will be run.
-Use it to modify the connectorType or dataset you want to test.
+In the `connectorTypes.js` file, there's a list of the connector types against which the test script will be run.
+Use it to modify the connector type or dataset you want to test.

-The script will generate **one table** per each connectorType in the `connectorTypes.js` file.
+The script will generate **one table** per each connector type in the `connectorTypes.js` file.